-Well, you may know them as "Turkish delights" too, or "loukoumia" (lou-kou-mee-ah) as we call them in Greek.
-Though their exact origin is unclear, it is a sweet that has a distinctive flavor which will bring back memories from Greece.
+Well, you may know them as ‘Turkish delights’ too, or ‘loukoumia’ (lou-kou-mee-ah) as we call them in Greek.
+Though their exact origin is unclear, it is a sweet that has a distinctive flavor that will bring back memories from Greece.
 Syros is a Greek island famous for its loukoumia, but you can also find them easily at most tourist shops downtown Athens.
-Grab a gift set of Greek delights in various flavors -including rose, mastic, cinnamon, lemon and more- to offer your loved ones a gift equally as sweet as your time in Greece!
+Grab a gift set of Greek delights in various flavors -including rose, mastic, cinnamon, lemon, and more- to offer your loved ones a gift equally as sweet as your time in Greece!

 Herbs and spices - credits: www.thegreekfood.com

-Oregano, thyme, cumin, and rosemary are some of the most popular Greek herbs and spices that you can buy as a souvenir, used in abundance in the Greek cuisine.
+Oregano, thyme, cumin, and rosemary are some of the most popular Greek herbs and spices that you can buy as a souvenir, used in abundance in Greek cuisine.
 They are available in plenty of shops across the country, such as 'Bahar' in Sofokleous Street in Athens, where you can find a vast variety to choose from.
 It is a practical and useful souvenir that will help you keep the Greek magic alive a little longer, by sharing with you the secrets to the flavorful Greek cuisine.